maoyinan/markdown-cv/index.md

 `2010-2014`
 __B.Sc.__, Department of Statistics and Data Science, National National University of Singapore
 - Minor in Financial mathematics, Minor in Economics
-- 1st class Honors’ degree with CAP(comulative average point) of 4.53/5 &mdash; Awarded to cohort with CAP>=4.5
+- 1st class Honors’ degree &mdash; Qualifiable with CAP>=4.5

 ## Awards